Feldenkrais® Teacher Training Program

 - Nancy Byl, PH.D., PT, UCSF School of Medicine

 Other Faculty consist of highly qualified and certified trainers with many years of teaching experience.
-The Trainers include: Carol Kress, Dennis Leri, Aliza Stewart, Frank Wildman, David Zemach-Bersin and Arlyn Zones.
+The Trainers include: Carol Kress, Dennis Leri, Olena Nitefor, Aliza Stewart, David Zemach-Bersin and Arlyn Zones.
 Kathy James will be the Assistant Trainer as well as the Administrator of the Training.

 Experienced Feldenkrais practitioners will also be part of the educational team.
 They will provide support for the training and give FI lessons.